-Located in Lombardy, just a 20-minute train ride from Milan, Pavia is a charming university town rich in history and elegant buildings, on the banks of the river Ticino, surrounded by the rice fields of Lomellina.
+Located in Lombardy, just a 30-minute drive from Milan, Pavia is a charming university town rich in history and elegant buildings, on the banks of the river Ticino, surrounded by the rice fields of Lomellina.

-I started my tour from the Church of S. Pietro in Ciel D’Oro (St. Peter in Golden Sky), an ancient basilica dating back to the XVIII century whose name refers to the gold leaf mosaics that formerly decorated parts of the ceiling.
-This church is the resting place of Saint Augustine, whose remains are kept in a beautifully decorated marble tomb, Longobard King Liutprand and the philosopher Boethius.
+Pavia can be easily explored by foot, so I parked the car along corso Matteotti and started my tour from the Church of S. Pietro in Ciel D’Oro (St. Peter in Golden Sky), an ancient basilica dating back to the 8th century whose name refers to the gold leaf mosaics that formerly decorated parts of the ceiling.
+This church is the resting place of the Saint Augustine, whose remains are kept in a beautifully decorated marble tomb.
 Guys, this place was a real surprise… I didn’t even know it was featured in two literary masterpieces like Dante’s Divine Comedy and Boccaccio’s Decameron!

 Close to this church there’s the Visconti Castle, which houses the Civic Museums.
 The castle was built by Galeazzo II Visconti in the XIV century and hosted some pretty illustrious guests like Leonardo Da Vinci and Petrarca.
 The Castle is also the site of artistic exhibitions and festivals, such as the Autunno Pavese, the most important food and wine exhibition in the area – don’t miss it if you are around in September!